aria-fish/stat172_ind_final/README.md

 source("./code/clean_cps.R")
 source("./code/clean_acs.R")
 ```
-Those other files then reference cps_data and acs_data, both of which have now been cleaned.
+Those other files can then directly reference cps_data and acs_data, both of which have now been cleaned.

 ## Reproduce
 1. Run `clean_cps.R` and `clean_acs.R`